Great Safaris Trip Itinerary for a Group Safari

 • Meals: B, L

-Cape Point & Boulders Penguins
+Cape Point & Boulders Penguin Sanctuary

 Chapmans Peak